top of page

 Micarta

-Tools and Techniques for Machining
+Essential Tools for Machining Composite Materials

-Cutting
+Cutting Techniques

-Drilling
+Drilling Methods

-Sanding
+Sanding Approaches

 Close-up view of various machining tools including a bandsaw, drill press, and router